jakelevirne/edge-lab/docs/Pi Cluster.md

 ## NAS

-This is setup on my NUC (aka nucnas).
+This is setup on my NUC (aka data1).
 Did as follows:

 Installed Ubuntu Server 22.04.3 LTS using balenaEtcher to create a bootable USB and going through the install.
 First time through failed, but after upgrading the installer (which is an optional step in the install process itself), things went smoothly.

-Through my home router, I gave nucnas a reserved IP
+Through my home router, I gave data1 a reserved IP

 Then, I ran these commands: